elsa-k-donovan/Meme-Analysis/ReadMe.md

   > Add user-defined tags in the exiftool_config file for exiftool.

   ![alt-text](https://github.com/elsa-k-donovan/Meme-Analysis/blob/master/exiftool_config.png)
+  - There will be an additional metadata tag "Platform" which will be added to all images used in the Meme Viewer.
+This will be used to easily distinguish which memes came from which platform.
   - After this, run the [get_img_metadata.py](https://github.com/elsa-k-donovan/Meme-Analysis/blob/master/get_img_metadata.py) to import the metadata of images in a directory into a new csv file.
 ## Image Clustering